ahmetarslanS/SmartBrain/README.md

 The frontend communicates with the backend using the following API endpoints:

-POST /signin: To sign in a user.
+- POST /signin: To sign in a user.
-POST /register: To register a new user.
+- POST /register: To register a new user.
-GET /profile/:id: To fetch the user profile.
+- GET /profile/:id: To fetch the user profile.
-POST /imageurl: To send image URLs to the backend for face detection.
+- POST /imageurl: To send image URLs to the backend for face detection.

 ## Deployment

 To deploy this frontend:

-1. Set up the backend as described in the backend README.
+1. Set up the backend as described in the [Backend README](https://github.com/ahmetarslanS/FaceRecognitionBrain-API).

 2. Build the production-ready frontend: